benjiebob/SMALify/fitter_3d/README.md

 Two options to run an optimisation:

-- Single scheme.
+- Single stage.
 Pass args into optimise.py to start a single scheme of optimisation, for example:

 `python fitter_3d/optimise.py --mesh_dir example_meshes --scheme default --lr 1e-3 --nits 100`

-- For a more complicated and fine tuned optimisation, add a custom .yaml file.
+- For a more complicated (eg multi-stage) and fine tuned optimisation, add a custom .yaml file.
 See example_scheme.yaml for how it must be organised.
 This can then be called in optimise.py using:

 `python fitter_3d/optimise.py --mesh_dir example_meshes --yaml_src fitter_3d/example_scheme.yaml`